Paul Stalteri

 Paul Andrew Stalteri (born October 18, 1977) is a Canadian former professional soccer player who played as a defender or midfielder.
 He spent most of his professional career in Germany, winning the league and cup double with Werder Bremen in the 2003–04 season.
 Stalteri also played football in the Premier League for Tottenham Hotspur and Fulham.

-A regular for the Canada national team, Stalteri made a national record 84 appearances at the senior level, scoring 7 goals.
+A regular for the Canada national team, Stalteri made a total of 84 appearances at the senior level, scoring 7 goals.
+He was the all-time cap leader of the Canada national team until Julian de Guzman surpassed him in November 2025.
 He was part of the squad that won the CONCACAF Gold Cup in 2000.

-He currently serves as an assistant coach for Toronto FC.
+He serves as an assistant coach for the Canada national team.

 Early life

 Stalteri was born to an Italian father and a Guyanese mother.
 While growing up, Stalteri says his favourite player was Paolo Maldini and the first live football match he ever saw was Toronto Blizzard.
 He also considered Physical Education to be his favourite subject.

 While playing youth soccer in Ontario with the Malton Bullets, won a Robbie International Soccer Tournament Championship.